 The OJS program, offered at no charge to entrepreneurs in the surrounding communities, is made possible with funding from the CIE and the U.S. Small Business Administration.
 Programs are extended to the public on a non-discriminatory basis.
 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance by contacting the CIE at (573) 651-2929.

 If you can attend all sessions and are ready to jump-start your business, visit www.semo.edu/cie or contact the CIE at email@example.com no later than May 3 for class location details and an application.
 An application is required, and seating is limited, so please do not delay.

 The Douglas C. Greene Center for Innovation and Entrepreneurship at Southeast

 Missouri State University is one of the most comprehensive entrepreneurship-focused university centers in the Midwest, offering a wide array of academic and outreach programs and services, including: innovation development and research; entrepreneurship education, training and mentorship; and business incubation and development services.
-The CIE supports Southeast Missouri State University’s strategic priority to accelerate economic growth and development that improves the quality of lives, communities and businesses in southeast Missouri and the southeast region.
+The CIE supports Southeast Missouri State University’s strategic priority to accelerating economic growth and development that improves the quality of lives, communities and businesses in southeast Missouri and the Southeast region.

 For more information about the CIE and the entrepreneurial support services it offers, call (573) 651-2929 or visit www.semo.edu/cie.